Rhapsody in Blue: Form and analysis

 The harmonic structure of the rhapsody is more difficult to analyze.
-The piece begins and ends in B♭ major, but it modulates towards the sub-dominant direction and abruptly returns to B♭ major at the end.
+The piece begins and ends in B♭ major, but it modulates towards the subdominant direction and abruptly returns to B♭ major at the end.
 The opening modulates "downward" through the keys B♭, E♭, A♭, D♭, G♭, B, E, and finally to A major.
 Modulation through the circle of fifths in the reverse direction inverts classical tonal relationships, but does not abandon them.
 The entire middle section resides primarily in C major, with forays into G major (the dominant relation).
 Such modulations occur freely, although not always with harmonic direction.
 Gershwin frequently uses a recursive harmonic progression of minor thirds to give the illusion of motion when in fact a passage does not change key from beginning to end.
 Modulation by thirds is a common feature of Tin Pan Alley music.

 The influences of jazz and other contemporary styles are present in Rhapsody in Blue.
 Ragtime rhythms are abundant, as is the Cuban "clave" rhythm, which doubles as a dance rhythm in the Charleston jazz dance.
 Gershwin's own intentions were to correct the belief that jazz had to be played strictly in time so that one could dance to it.
-The rhapsody's tempos vary widely, and there is an almost extreme use of rubato in many places throughout.
+The rhapsody's tempos vary widely, and an almost extreme use of rubato occurs in many places throughout.
 The clearest influence of jazz is the use of blue notes, and the exploration of their half-step relationship plays a key role in the rhapsody.
-The use of so-called "vernacular" instruments, such as accordion, banjo, and saxophones in the orchestra, contribute to its jazz or popular style, and the latter two of these instruments have remained part of Grofé's "standard" orchestra scoring.
+The use of so-called "vernacular" instruments, such as accordion, banjo, and saxophones, in the orchestra contribute to its jazz or popular style, and the latter two of these instruments have remained part of Grofé's "standard" orchestra scoring.

 Gershwin incorporated different piano styles into his work.
 He used the techniques of stride piano, novelty piano, comic piano, and the song-plugger piano style.
 Stride piano's rhythmic and improvisational style is evident in the "agitato e misterioso" section, which begins four bars after rehearsal 33, as well as in other sections, many of which include the orchestra.
 Novelty piano can be heard at rehearsal 9 with the revelation of the Train theme.
 The hesitations and light-hearted style of comic piano, a vaudeville approach to piano made well known by Chico Marx, are evident at rehearsal 22.